SquidGodDev/escape-from-complex-32/README.md

   - `sceneManager.lua` - Class that handles scene transitions

 ## License
-All code is under the MIT License.
+All code is licensed under the terms of the MIT license.